Robustness and Generalization for Metric Learning: Necessity of Robustness

-The definition of robustness requires the labeled sample space to be partitioned into disjoints subsets such that if some instances of pairs of train/test examples belong to the same partition, then they have similar loss.
+Recall that the definition of robustness requires the labeled sample space to be partitioned into disjoints subsets such that if some instances of pairs of train/test examples belong to the same partition, then they have similar loss.
 Weak robustness is a generalization of this notion where we consider the average loss of testing and training pairs: if for a large (in the probabilistic sense) subset of data, the testing loss is close to the training loss, then the algorithm is weakly robust.
 From Proposition~\ref{prop:BHC}, we can see that if for any fixed $\epsilon>0$ there exists $K$ such that an algorithm $\mathcal{A}$ is $(K,\epsilon)$ robust, then $\mathcal{A}$ is weakly robust.
 We now give the main result of this section about the necessity of robustness.

-\begin{theorem} Given a fixed sequence of training examples $\mathbf{s}^*$, a metric learning method $\mathcal{A}$ generalizes w.r.t. $p_{\mathbf{s}^*}$ if and only if it is weakly robust w.r.t. $p_{\mathbf{s}^*}$. \end{theorem} \begin{proof2} Following \cite{XUrobustness-ML}, the sufficiency is obtained by the fact that the testing pairs are obtained from a sample $\mathbf{t}(n)$ constituted of $n$ IID instances.
-We give the proof in Appendix~\ref{proof:suff}.
+\begin{theorem} Given a fixed sequence of training examples $\mathbf{s}^*$, a metric learning method $\mathcal{A}$ generalizes with respect to $p_{\mathbf{s}^*}$ if and only if it is weakly robust with respect to $p_{\mathbf{s}^*}$. \end{theorem} \begin{proof2} Following \cite{Xu2012a}, the sufficiency is obtained by the fact that the testing pairs are obtained from a sample $\mathbf{t}(n)$ constituted of $n$ IID instances.
+We give the proof in \ref{proof:suff}.

-For the necessity, we need the following lemma which is a direct adaptation of a result introduced in \cite{XUrobustness-ML} (Lemma 2).
-We provide the proof in Appendix~\ref{proof:lem1} for the sake of completeness. \end{proof2} \begin{lemma} Given $\mathbf{s}^*$, if a learning method is not weakly robust w.r.t. $p_{\mathbf{s}^*}$, there exists $\epsilon^*,\delta^*>0$ such that the following holds for infinitely many $n$:
+For the necessity, we need the following lemma which is a direct adaptation of a result introduced in \cite{Xu2012a} (Lemma 2).
+We provide the proof in \ref{proof:lem1} for the sake of completeness. \end{proof2} \begin{lemma} Given $\mathbf{s}^*$, if a learning method is not weakly robust w.r.t. $p_{\mathbf{s}^*}$, there exists $\epsilon^*,\delta^*>0$ such that the following holds for infinitely many $n$:

 \end{lemma} \begin{proof3}